-There are 25 different gardens at Lotusland as well as 9 full time gardeners, 1 grounds superintendent, and 1 plant healthcare specialist.
+There are 25 different gardens at Lotusland as well as 9 full-time gardeners, 1 grounds superintendent, and 1 plant healthcare specialist.
 Gardeners are dedicated to specific areas throughout the year and meet seasonally for specific projects.
-They are immersed in the horticultural practices of their respective gardens, including seasonal pruning, fertilizing, and botanical ecology of their respective areas.
+They are immersed in the horticultural practices of their respective gardens, including the seasonal pruning, fertilizing, and botanical ecology of their respective areas.

 To maintain a garden of this scale, the “back-of-house” occupies a significant area on the property.
 There’s a wide range of equipment and tools, including a woodshop, paint shed, a metal and repair shop, an irrigation shed, several green houses, storage for hardscape materials, as well as soil, mulch, and compost.
 Every garden area has a hidden maintenance shed, where daily used tools are stored away.